EGT-Ukraine/protobuf-generator/README.md

     egtukraine/protobuf-generator
 ```

+`PATH_PREFIX` - path in which protobuf will be generated in your proto repo.

 There are two additional options to set endpoints for release & snapshots for Nexus(by default they are equal to paths for Nexus v.3):
   * RELEASE_ENDPOINT
   * SNAPSHOT_ENDPOINT